top of page

 Are you doing this for charity?

-If I have inspired you and you have a charity that moves you, by all means donate on behalf of the Fellow in Yellow.
+If I have inspired you and you have a charity that supports Health, Mobility and Recovery, and it moves you, by all means donate on behalf of the Fellow in Yellow.

 I was struck by a vehicle as a teen.
 I almost lost my leg.